-- Orbital debris (OD) is an increasing concern to... - Satellite operators, aerospace engineers, space lawyers, insurance underwriters, scientists, and policymakers worldwide. - Events over the last two decades have amplified concerns that this environmental hazard will become a central issue in the decades to come. - Published four documents as catalysts for forward-thinking technical and policy constructs to deal with the orbital debris problem. - Each review provided a quality chronicle of this evolving space environmental hazard - Recognition → Characterization → Mitigation → Remediation
+- Orbital debris (OD) is an increasing concern to... - Satellite operators, aerospace engineers, space lawyers, insurance underwriters, scientists, and policymakers worldwide. - Events over the last 20 years have amplified concerns that this environmental hazard - Central issue in the decades to come. - Four documents accelerated technical and policy constructs to deal with the orbital debris problem. - Each study provided a timely chronicle of evolving space environmental hazard - Recognition → Characterization → Mitigation → Remediation - Two ongoing report efforts highlight multi-disciplinary foundation of orbital debris debate